QuickFastly/Nova-Regna/_meta/List of fictionalized real-world brand names.md

+> [!bug] Issue
-placeholder for now. every single real-world brand referenced in this world will eventually make its way onto this page with a fictionalized name.
+> placeholder for now. every single real-world brand referenced in this world will *eventually* make its way onto this page with a fictionalized name. not currently a priority.